This vegan pumpkin soup is creamy, rich and satisfying. Made with coconut cream and spices for a delicious appetizer. Ready in 30 minutes!

 Well, I must clarify, it’s ready in that short a time provided you bought your pumpkin already peeled and chopped.
 I have to say I took the lazy way forward (or is it the clever way?) with that.

 Peeling and chopping pumpkin is something I find just a little bit too hard.
-I can barely handle a butternut squash, a pumpkin is out of my veg-chopping league.
+I can handle a butternut squash but I feel like a pumpkin is pushing the envelope a bit!

 I used coconut cream rather than coconut milk, I wanted it to be ultimately creamy and it definitely worked!

 I actually couldn’t believe how fast the pumpkin cooked.
 I do have a gas stove now, and we all know that gas is super fast, but still.